 Points of Pride

-Marissa Alexander-Scott 2012 Ferguson Fellow, CDC
+Marissa Alexander-Scott Ferguson Fellow, CDC

 Cassandra Bernardi Spring 2012 Graduate

-Cassandra Bernardi has recently been hired as a Program Coordinator for Healthy Child Care America at the American Academy of Pediatrics. it is a federal grant funded position that works with other human service agencies to improve health and well being in out-of-home child care settings.
+Cassandra Bernardi has recently been hired as a Program Coordinator for Healthy Child Care America at the American Academy of Pediatrics.
+She says it is a federal grant funded position that works with other human service agencies to improve health and well being in out-of-home child care settings.
 Cassandra’s previous experience as a program coordinator in addition to her MPH degree have made her a good fit for the position.